S-01962

 Plain Language

-Before using a high-risk AI decision system to make or substantially contribute to a consequential decision about a consumer, the deployer must provide pre-decision notice including: notification that an AI system will be used, the system's purpose, the nature of the consequential decision, deployer contact information, a plain-language system description, and instructions for accessing the deployer's public summary statement under § 1552(6).
-This notice must be provided directly to the consumer, in plain language, in all languages the deployer ordinarily uses for consumer communications, and in an accessible format for consumers with disabilities.
+Before deploying a high-risk AI decision system to make or substantially influence a consequential decision about a consumer, the deployer must notify the consumer directly.
+The notice must include: that a high-risk AI system is being used, the system's purpose, the nature of the consequential decision, deployer contact information, a plain-language system description, and instructions for accessing the deployer's public statement under § 1552(6).
+All notices must be in plain language, in all languages the deployer normally uses for consumer communications, and in formats accessible to consumers with disabilities.

 Statutory Text